vitessio/website/content/en/docs/resources/roadmap.md

   - Support for Data Migration
 - Topo Server: Reduce dependencies on the topo server. i.e. Vitess should be operable normally even if topo server is down for several hours.
 Topo server should be used only for passive discovery.
 - Support for PostgreSQL: Vitess should be able to support PostgreSQL for both storing data, and speaking the protocol in VTGate.
-- Host more offline events for Vitess, including meetups and a summit for contributors.